drogue-iot/drg/README.md

 ### Trust-anchor management

-Drogue cloud has support for authentication of devices using x509 certificates.
-To enable that we need to create a root CA and add it to the application object.
+x.509 certificates can be used to authenticate devices in Drogue Cloud.
+To do this, the application object needs to contain a root CA certificate, and the intended user must have its private key.
+This cert+key pair is used to sign device cert+key pair.

-    drg trust create --app <appId> --keyout <filename>
+    drg trust create --app <appId> --key-output <filename>

+Here, `--key-output` is the output file for root CA private key, and it needs to be saved and stored securely.

 Once Trust-anchor is set, we can use it to sign device certificates, for example:

-    drg trust add --app <appId> --device <deviceId> --CAkey <app-private-key> --out <filename> --keyout <filename>
+    drg trust add --app <appId> --device <deviceId> --ca-key <app-private-key> --out <filename> --key-output <filename>

+Here, `--ca-key` is the input file for root CA private key file.
+        `--out` is the output file for device certificate.
+        `--key-output` is the output file for device private key.

 # Roadmap